 Before I launch into a full-on review of this Bible software, let me get a few things out of the way.

-- I hate fine print, so I’m telling you up front: I’m an affiliate of Logos.
+- I hate fine print, so I’m telling you up front: I’m an affiliate of Logos, and I received advance copies of Logos 6 and 7 to try out.
 If you decide it’s right for you based on my recommendation, they give me a kickback.

 - Logos Bible Software isn’t for everyone.
 Like the Batmobile, it’s too expensive and high-tech for most people.

 - But if it is for you, I can get you a sweet discount.

 I really think a few of you Bible geeks should get this tool.
 Like I said, it’s the coolest gadget I own.
 But remember: I’m calling Logos Bible Software the Batmobile of Bible study—not the Batman.
 Why?
 Because like the Batmobile, Logos is a force multiplier.

 With Bruce Wayne in the driver’s seat, the Dark Knight covers more ground and stops more bad guys.
 But if you put an average Gotham citizen behind the Batmobile’s wheel, he’s not going to solve any crime.
 In fact, he’ll have a hard enough time just starting the thing.

 So if you’re going to drive the Bible-study Batmobile, make sure you’re willing to play the Bible-study Batman.
 You get out what you put in—which means you have to invest time in learning the software, learning the lingo, and learning the Scriptures in order to make this investment pay off.
 And boy does it pay off.